Zelenskyy visits border area for the first time since Ukrainian forces entered Russia's Kursk region

-President Voldymyr Zelenskyy toured the northeastern Ukrainian region of Sumy on Thursday in his first visit to the border area since his forces entered Russian territory more than two weeks ago.
+KYIV, Ukraine — (AP) — President Volodymyr Zelenskyy toured the northeastern Ukrainian region of Sumy on Thursday in his first visit to the border area since his forces entered Russian territory more than two weeks ago.

-During a meeting with Ukraine’s military commander, Zelenskyy said Ukrainian forces have claimed control of another settlement in the Russian region of Kursk and taken more Russian prisoners of war whom he hopes to exchange for captured Ukrainians.
+After a meeting with Ukraine’s military commander, Zelenskyy said Ukrainian forces have claimed control of another settlement in the Russian region of Kursk and taken more Russian prisoners of war whom he hopes to exchange for captured Ukrainians.
+He referred to that as Ukraine's “exchange fund.”

+“Another settlement in the Kursk region is now under Ukrainian control, and we have replenished the exchange fund,” Zelenskyy wrote on the social media platform X after hearing a report from the military commander, Col. Gen. Oleksandr Syrskyi.

 But the gains there come as Ukraine continues to lose ground in its eastern Donetsk region.
 The Russian Defense Ministry announced Thursday that its military has claimed control of the village of Mezhove.

+Ukraine's push into Russia marks the first capture of Russian territory since World War II.

+It comes as both sides in the war use drones to attack far within enemy lines.

-A Ukrainian drone attack Thursday sparked a fire at a military facility in southern Russia as Kyiv pushes its offensive in the Kursk region where it has taken territory and prisoners, and struck key infrastructure including bridges, airfields and oil depots.
+A Ukrainian drone attack Thursday sparked a fire at a military facility in southern Russia as Kyiv pushes its offensive in the Kursk region and struck key infrastructure including bridges.

 Andrei Bocharov, governor of the Volgograd region, said Thursday that a "defense ministry facility" was on fire after being attacked by drones in the area of Marinovka, in a sign that Ukraine is not letting up on its attacks.
 He did not specify what was damaged.